TobyCeballos/odin_docs/docs/setting-up/opening-balances.md

 # Setup Opening Balances

-If you are moving from an existing accounting system over to Frappe Books, you will need to enter the account balances from your previous system.
+If you are moving from an existing accounting system over to OdinPOS, you will need to enter the account balances from your previous system.

 To set the Opening Balances you can follow the steps below.